Hedde/django-networth/README.md

 itself as the net result, the last example defines a callable, which in this case is used to multiply the result by a factor 2.

-Relative networth
+#### Calculating relative networth

     ('Pete', 'Philly', <TagManager (1 tag)>, <OtherTagManager (1 tag)>).relative_networth()
     >>> 100

-Relative networth calculates a percentage of the current object's networth compared to the highest valued object known.
+Relative networth calculates the percentage of the current object's networth compared to the highest valued object known.
 This can be useful when calculating profile completeness for example.

 ##### Declaring your own Networh logic: